 - After the Convention, written materials (including supplemental materials and PowerPoint® presentations received after the Convention) will be available online to registered participants for a limited time, enabling you to continue accessing the Convention’s written materials after you return to your office.

 Please note that hard copies of the Convention’s written materials will not be provided, so be sure to bring your printed copies if you wish to use them for taking notes.
-Power strips will be available in all plenary sessions for laptop computers.
+Charging stations will be available outside of the plenary and concurrent session meeting rooms.
 Convention participants are encouraged to bring their laptops with their downloaded Convention materials and to access the Convention Manual on CD-ROM (to be provided on-site).

 Continuing Legal Education

 NELA has requested continuing legal education credit for the Convention in applicable states.
-This activity qualifies for 11.0 hours (based on 60 minutes) of Minimum Continuing Legal Education credit, of which 1.25 hours will apply to legal ethics.
+This activity qualifies for 11.25 hours (based on 60 minutes) of Minimum Continuing Legal Education credit, of which 2.50 hours will apply to legal ethics.
 NELA certifies that this activity conforms to the standards for approved activities prescribed by the rules and regulations of the State Bar of California governing minimum continuing legal education.
-NELA is an approved continuing legal education provider in California, Oklahoma, Pennsylvania, South Carolina, Vermont, and West Virginia.
+NELA is an approved continuing legal education provider in California, Oklahoma, Pennsylvania, South Carolina, and Vermont.
 To contact your CLE administrator for more information about your local rules, please visit www.clereg.org/index.asp.